tommybutts01/cpviz/README.md

 * Hovering over a path will highlight end to end.
 * Clicking on a destination will open it in a new tab.
 * Clicking on a Match:(timegroup) will open it in a new tab.
+* Added an "Export as ... .png" button

 ### License
 [This modules code is licensed as GPLv3+](http://www.gnu.org/licenses/gpl-3.0.txt)